scglenn/PySNAC/README.md

     Pulseaudio --start

-  - put the following in the file and save pcm.!default { type hw card 1 } ctl.!default { type hw card 1 }

-  - edited /usr/share/alsa/alsa.conf to change 0 to 1 in
-        -defaults.ctl.card 1
-        -defaults.pcm.card 1
+#### Underrun issues may occur, remove the ; before the following lines in etc/pulse/daemon.conf and change them to:

+    default-fragments = 5

+    default-fragment-size-msec = 2

 ### LipSodium